New Haven Entry Requirements

 Alcohol

-1 liter of alcoholic beverages duty-free (for personal use)
+1 liter of alcohol for personal use

 Tobacco